specify/specify.github.io/sphinx/processes/support_guidelines.md

 ## Requesting Developer Assistance

-Sometimes, an issue is a confirmed bug, feature request, or a data move or update that requires code changes to resolve.
-Once you've exhausted other troubleshooting options and confirmed the need for development work, here is the process for escalating:
+When an issue is a confirmed bug, a complex data update, or a feature request that requires code changes, it needs to be escalated for development.
+Once you have exhausted other troubleshooting options and confirmed the need for developer intervention, please follow this process:

-1. **Consolidate Your Findings:** Gather all the information you've collected, including the bug report or feature request, steps to reproduce, screenshots, and any relevant details from your investigation.
+1.  **Consolidate Your Findings:** Gather all the information you've collected into a single summary.
+This must include the original user report, a link to the bug/feature ticket, steps to reproduce, screenshots, crash reports, and any relevant details from your investigation.
-2. **Assess the Impact:** Prepare a brief summary that includes the perceived severity of the issue.
-Consider these questions:
+2.  **Assess the Impact:** Prepare a brief analysis of the issue's severity.
+Your summary should answer:
-   * **From the user's perspective:** How critical is this for their workflow?
+    * **User Perspective:** How critical is this for their workflow?
 Is it a minor annoyance or does it block them completely?
+Is there a workaround?
-   * **From our perspective:** Does this issue affect a single user, a whole institution, or all users?
-Is there a viable workaround they can use in the meantime?
+    * **SCC Perspective:** Does this issue affect a single user, an entire institution, or all users?
-3. **Contact the Lead Developer:** Send the complete summary and supporting materials to our lead developer, **[Caroline Denis](mailto:caroline.denis@specifysoftware.org)**, via Slack.
-She will assess the request's priority and determine when developer resources can be assigned to it.
+3.  **Escalate for Tasking:** Send the complete summary and support materials to the Technical Support Manager (Grant).
+He will review the materials, create a formal task in our project management system (Asana), and assign it to the IT Support developer for development and resolution.
-4. **Communicate with the User:** Once Caroline provides feedback on the timeline, relay this information back to the user.
-Let them know when they can expect a resolution, whether it's in the next patch or a future major release.
-Keeping them informed is key to managing their expectations.
+4.  **Communicate with the User:** Once the task has been prioritized, relay the expected timeline for a resolution back to the user.
+Keep them informed of any significant progress or changes.